-- 'marriages', e.g. composed necklaces - · pieces that have been too drastically restored - complete or substantial re-enamelling - pieces in which the original function has been altered, e.g. cufflinks altered into earrings - renovations that have destroyed the original character of the object - loose stones, minerals or pearls - style copies made with the intent to deceive or that can be perceived as original and not bearing any maker's mark or hallmarks that could identify it as a style copy
+- · 'marriages', e.g. composed necklaces - · pieces that have been too drastically restored - · complete or substantial re-enameling - · pieces in which the original function has been altered, e.g. cufflinks altered into earrings - · renovations that have destroyed the original character of the object - · loose stones, minerals or cultured pearls which are treated and not of exceptional quality - style copies made with the intent to deceive or that can be perceived as original and not bearing any maker's mark or hallmarks that could identify it as a style copy

-All mounted diamonds and precious colored stones (rubies, sapphires and emeralds) over 5.00 carats must be submitted to a qualified Lab for verification against their accompanying reports such as American Gemological Laboratories (AGL) in New York.
-A certificate is not necessary for semi-precious stones.
+All mounted diamonds and precious colored stones (rubies, sapphires and emeralds) over 2.00 carats, and natural pearls larger than 30 grains must be submitted to an internationally recognised qualified Lab for verification against their accompanying reports such as American Gemological Laboratories (AGL) in New York.
+A certificate is not necessary for other types of gemstones.